-Voyage through the otherworldly Arctic Circle on this unique 11-day cruise aboard L’ AUSTRAL to remote Svalbard, the northerly archipelago home to nearly a third of Norway’s polar bears.
+Voyage through the otherworldly Arctic Circle on this unique 11-day itinerary featuring an extraordinary seven-night cruise on the Five-Star, eco-friendly L’Austral, exclusively chartered for your expedition.
 Visit during the region’s most enchanting season, when shimmering ice basks in the midnight sun’s ceaseless glow.
-Sail the shores of secluded Spitsbergen, the jewel of Svalbard, and see glaciers crease and calve in luminous blues; and look for the enigmatic polar bear, who reigns as king.
-Survey an ethereal topography of red sandstone mountain ranges, lush green tundra and awe-inspiring ice formations and enjoy Zodiac excursions led by a team of expert naturalists in diverse, serene terrains, where remarkable wildlife—including polar bears, whales, walruses, seals, Svalbard reindeer, Arctic foxes, northern fulmars and Arctic terns—roam freely.
-The program’s flight to Longyearbyen originates in Paris; spend one night in a downtown Paris hotel before the flight and one night in the deluxe HILTON PARIS CHARLES DE GAULLE AIRPORT HOTEL upon return from the Arctic.
+Sail the shores of secluded Spitsbergen, the jewel of Norway’s rarely visited Svalbard archipelago; see glaciers crease and calve in luminous blues; and look for the enigmatic polar bear, who reigns as king.
+Survey an ethereal topography of red sandstone mountain ranges, lush green tundra and awe-inspiring ice formations and enjoy Zodiac excursions led by a team of expert naturalists in diverse, serene terrains, where remarkable wildlife—including whales, walruses, seals, Svalbard reindeer, Arctic foxes, northern fulmars and Arctic terns—roam freely.
+Complimentary Wi-Fi and alcoholic and nonalcoholic beverages are available throughout the cruise.
+The program’s flight to Longyearbyen originates in Paris; spend one night in a downtown Paris hotel before the flight and one night in the deluxe Hilton Paris Charles De Gaulle Airport Hotel upon return from the Arctic.
 Paris Pre-Program Option also offered.

-1 Depart from the U.S. or Canada
+- Depart from the U.S. or Canada

-2 Paris, France
+- Paris, France

-3 Paris/Fly to Longyearbyen, Spitsbergen, Norway/Embark L’AUSTRAL
+- Paris/Fly to Longyearbyen, Spitsbergen, Norway/Embark L’Austral

-4 Hornsund for Burgerbukta and Samarin Glacier
+- Hornsund for Burgerbukta and Samarin Glacier

-5 Bellsund for Calypsobyen and Camp Millar
+- Bellsund for Calypsobyen and Camp Millar

-6 Cruise the Arctic Ice Pack/Polar Bear Search
+- Cruise the Arctic Ice Pack/Polar Bear Search

-7 Woodfjorden for Makeoyane/Manaco Glacier
+- Woodfjorden for Makeoyane/Manaco Glacier

-9 Ny-Alesund/Kongsfjorden for King’s Glacier
+- Ny-Alesund/Kongsfjorden for King’s Glacier

-10 Longyearbyen/Disembark ship/Fly to Paris, France
+- Longyearbyen/Disembark ship/Fly to Paris, France

-11 Paris/Return to the U.S. or Canada
+- Paris/Return to the U.S. or Canada